 FAMILY BIRTH CENTER VISITOR POLICY

 Vail Health is suspending the use of nitrous during labor during the COVID outbreak.EFFECTIVE FEBRUARY 8, 2021:

 - Limited to one visitor or support person

 - Siblings of baby/children of patient are allowed

 - Doula’s are not allowed

 - Patients in the Nursery are allowed two parents or guardians

-- Patients may switch out their visitor but may only have one visitor in the room at any given time
+- Patients may not switch out their visitor

 - All visitors must be screened and asymptomatic for COVID-19 to enter the Family Birth Center.